Saturday, February 20, 2010

 Rep. Bill Otto, R-LeRoy, said he couldn’t help wondering if the 1996 decision to privatize most the state’s foster care responsibilities was a mistake.

-you,” Otto said, directing his comment to Kansas Department of Social and Rehabilitation Services Secretary Don Jordan.
+“I can’t help but think we were in a better situation when it was under you,” Otto said, directing his comment to Kansas Department of Social and Rehabilitation Services Secretary Don Jordan.

 Jordan assured the committee that while the system is far from perfect, federal surveys have found it to be one of the best in the nation.